Sunday, November 19, 2023

 And historically the contexts of the Seven Churches supports them being Paulian Communities.
 Only three are mentioned by explicitly those names elsewhere in the New Testament but all of them imply Paulian contexts.

 Ephesus is tied to Paul all over Acts 18-20 and receives a Paulina Epistle and appears to be where Paul was when he wrote 1st Corinthians, meanwhile Timothy was in Ephesus when Paul wrote his Epistles to him.
-Thyatira explicitly comes up in the person of Lydia converted by Paul in Philippi, and later Paul visited unnamed cities in Lydia whish could account for Thyatira, Sardis and Philadelphia.
+Thyatira explicitly comes up in the person of Lydia converted by Paul in Philippi.
 And the Laodiceans are mentioned in Colossians.

 Later traditions sought to make Polycarp of Smyrna a student of John but his own Epistle makes no such claim and rarely quotes books attributed to John, it's content is mostly Paulian.
 What I said above makes it possible John Mark was the John the Elder who Polycarp and Papias knew.
 Another figure tradition credits with starting the church in Smyrna was said to be Timothy's brother, Strataes.
 Sometimes the Apelles of Romans 16:10 is identified as the first Bishop of Athens.